 One in five women aged 16 to 59 have experienced some form of sexual violence since they were 16.
-Approximately 85,000 women are raped in England and Wales per year.
+According to Rape Crisis, approximately 85,000 women are raped in England and Wales per year.
 Given how much sexual assault goes unreported, both these figures are likely to be much higher.

 Intimacy can often be hard for women who haven’t been raped or sexually assaulted, thanks to pressures from society on how we must look, act, and behave in the bedroom, let alone for those who suddenly find themselves in a position where it is difficult to separate sex from trauma.

 How can they regain trust with themselves and others again?
 How can they even contemplate going to their gynaecologist, or going for a smear test, let alone have sex again?